Complete complementarity relations and its Lorentz invariance: Introduction

-As pointed out by Palge and Dunningham in \cite{Palge}, the main aspect to be noticed here is that many of these apparently conflicting results involve systems containing different particle states and boost geometries.
+As pointed out by Palge and Dunningham in Ref. \cite{Palge}, the main aspect to be noticed here is that many of these apparently conflicting results involve systems containing different particle states and boost geometries.
 Therefore, entanglement under Lorentz boosts is highly dependent on the boost scenario in question \cite{Dunningham}.
 For single particle states, a spin-momentum product state can be transformed into an entangled state.
-Beyond that, Lorentz boosts can be regarded as controlled quantum operations where momentum plays the role of the control system, whereas the spin can be taken as the target qubit, as argued in \cite{Vedral, Vlatko}.
-This implies that Lorentz boosts perform non-local transformations on single particle systems.
-As in \cite{Jordan, Friis, Palge}, by using discrete momentum states, in this article we discuss the fact that for a spin-momentum product state be transformed into a entangled state it needs coherence between the momentum states.
-Otherwise, if the momentum state is completely predictable, the spin-momentum state remains separable, and the Lorentz boost will at most generated superposition between the spin states, and we state this fact as a theorem.
-This helps understand the result obtained by Peres, Scudo and Terno \cite{Peres} for the continuous case, once they used a Gaussian wave packet as a model for the momentum states.
+Beyond that, Lorentz boosts can be regarded as controlled quantum operations where momentum plays the role of the control system, whereas the spin can be taken as the target qubit, as argued in Ref. \cite{Vlatko}.
+This implies that Lorentz boosts perform global transformations on single particle systems.
+As in Refs. \cite{Jordan, Friis, Palge}, by using discrete momentum states, in this article we discuss the fact that for a spin-momentum product state be transformed into a entangled state it needs coherence between the momentum states.
+Otherwise, if the momentum state is completely predictable, the spin-momentum state remains separable, and the Lorentz boost will at most generate superposition between the spin states.
 In addition, we discuss similar results for the two-particle states under Lorentz boosts.
-As already noticed by \cite{Adami, Palge}, the state and entanglement changes of the different degrees of freedom depend considerably on the initial states involved, as well as on the geometry of the boost scenario.
+As already noticed in Refs. \cite{Adami, Palge}, the state and entanglement changes of the different degrees of freedom depend considerably on the initial states involved, as well as on the geometry of the boost scenario.
 Whereas some states and geometries leave the overall entanglement invariant, others create entanglement.